Integrating Services

 [ ] Log

-Dispatched-RunandDispatched-Stepfor correlation - [ ] For long operations, return 202 and use signals
+Dispatched-RunandDispatched-Stepfor correlation - [ ] For long jobs, return 202 and use signals

 - [ ] Validate incoming request bodies